Your browser version is no longer supported, so you may experience issues while using this site.

 If you’ve had a bingle, you probably want to get back on the road as quickly and as safely as possible.
 Here at AAMI, we ensure the highest standard of repairs with our Lifetime Guarantee on all our authorised repairs for our comprehensive customers.
 If you’re in a not at fault accident, you may also be able to get a hire car for a certain number of days while your car is being repaired.
 Terms and conditions apply, so be sure to read the PDS.

-How easy it is to make a claim or get help?
+How easy it is to make a claim?

 - What’s the difference between agreed value and market value?